top of page

 Grass-fed liver (and other organ meats) is one of the best brain foods.
 It is rich in b vitamins, vitamin A, minerals (such as zinc and iron), and choline.
 Think of it as the food equivalent of a multivitamin for your brain.
 In addition to being rich in those nutrients, it contains them in their most usable and bioavailable forms.

 High polyphenol olive oil is another excellent brain food.
-Not only does good olive oil have fats that are great for the brain, but it also has polyphenols that help reduce oxidative stress and inflammation in the brain.
+Not only does good olive oil have fats that are great for the brain, but it also has polyphenols that are potent antioxidants.
 Look for olive oil with its polyphenol content tested and containing at least 900 mg/kg.
-However, a lot of olive oil has little to no polyphenols because it is adulterated with seed oils.
+Unfortunately, a lot of olive oil has little to no polyphenols because it is adulterated with seed oils.
 Check out Extra Virginity to learn about how prevalent olive oil adulteration is.
 Hint, it’s very prevalent.
 Most olive oil is adulterated (yes, even the organic ones from the health food store).
 Avoid olive oils that list multiple countries of origin on the label, as these are the most likely to be adulterated.
 One to two tablespoons of good olive oil per day has enormous benefits.
 Eat it off the spoon or drizzle it on food, rather than cooking it, for maximum benefit.

-There are a lot of supplements that can help to keep your brain healthy, but we wanted to focus on a few of our favorites.
+There are many supplements that can help support a healthy brain, but we wanted to focus on a few of our favorites.

-First up is unrefined omega-three supplements.
-Nearly everyone in the United States consumes far too much omega-six and far too little omega-three.
+First up is a whole food omega-three supplement.
+Nearly everyone in the United States consumes too much omega-six and too little omega-three.
 Your ratio of omega-six to omega-three should be 2-3:1, but most people are over 50-100:1.
 You can order an at-home test (we have no affiliation with the company)to see your levels.
 We highly recommend doing that.
-Increasing the amount of omega-three and decreasing the amount of omega-six (it is just as important to lower your omega-six intake as it is to increase your omega-three) in your diet is the best way to support not just your brain health but also the health of your whole body.
-Omega-three is an essential nutrient for the brain.
+Increasing the amount of omega-three and decreasing the amount of omega-six (it is just as important to lower your omega-six intake as it is to increase your omega-three) in your diet.
 The best source of omega-three is wild-caught fish.
 Second to that is a whole food, unrefined omega-three supplement.
 Most omega-three products are heavily refined and processed.
-Unfortunately, that strips out many of the beneficial nutrients and fatty acids in them.
+Unfortunately, that strips out many of their beneficial nutrients and fatty acids.
 Think of white bread versus whole wheat bread.
-The heavy processing also changes the fatty acids' structure to a form not found in food.
+The heavy processing also changes the structure of fatty acids to a form that is not found in food.
 These are not the same fatty acids you get in fish.
-You can see our choice of whole food, unrefined, omega-three fatty acid supplements here.
-Our virgin fish oils are also rich in vitamins A and D and other critical brain-supporting nutrients.
+Our choice of whole-food, unrefined, omega-three fatty acid supplements is here.
+These virgin fish oils are also rich in vitamins A and D and other critical brain-supporting nutrients.
 You can read more about the difference between whole food and refined fish oils here.

-There is a massive difference in the production of whole food fish oil and traditional fish oil products.
+There is a massive difference in producing whole food fish oil and traditional fish oil products.

 Next up is concentrated black maca.
-This incredible food helps to support healthy focus, concentration, and energy levels.
-It is the perfect food for fighting that afternoon brain fog.
-Unfortunately, too many maca products are not made correctly and contain compounds such as mold and high levels of goitrogens that can have the opposite effect of what you are looking for.
+It is the perfect food for fighting that afternoon slump Unfortunately, too many maca products are not made correctly and contain compounds such as mold and high levels of goitrogens that can have the opposite effect of what you are looking for.
 Check out this article to learn what it takes to make a good maca supplement.
 Try gradually replacing your morning coffee with it.
 Your body will thank you!

-An excellent whole food complete probiotic (containing whole food prebiotics, live probiotics, and postbiotics in adequate amounts) to support your gut-brain axis is another way to boost your brain.
+An excellent whole food complete probiotic supplement (containing whole-food prebiotics, live probiotics, and postbiotics in adequate amounts) to support your gut-brain axis is another way to support your brain.
 Unfortunately, nearly all probiotics are anything but live and whole food.
-Check out this article to find out what goes into making a real, live whole food probiotic supplement.
+Check out this article to find out what goes into making a real, live whole-food probiotic supplement.

 Last is our whole food “multivitamin” for your brain and our favorite brain health supplement.
-Whole Brain contains grass-fed ovine brain (there is no risk of BSE), pituitary gland, hypothalamus gland, pineal gland, and beef liver.
+NXGEN Wholefoods Whole Brain contains grass-fed ovine brain (there is no risk of BSE), pituitary gland, hypothalamus gland, pineal gland, and beef liver.
 This blend of foods is rich in many of the nutrients that your brain needs, in forms that are far more bioavailable than the types found in other foods.
 Brain is rich in phospholipid-bound omega fatty acids and other fat-soluble nutrients that can cross the blood-brain barrier and be utilized by the brain.
-Brain is also rich in sphingomyelin, which supports the central nervous system myelination process.
-Liver is rich in b-12 and folate, essential nutrients for brain function, and chromium, which helps hypothalamus gland function.
+Brain is also rich in sphingomyelin, which supports a healthy central nervous system.
+Liver is rich in b-12 and folate, essential nutrients for brain health, and chromium, which helps to support healthy hypothalamus gland function.
 This product is packed with brain-supporting nutrition.
-No other supplement comes even close to the nutritional punch for your brain that this does.
+No other supplement comes even close to the nutritional punch that this does for your brain.

-So get outside in the sunshine (barefoot), take a hike in the woods, and eat your brain-boosting foods, because there is never a better time to start than today!
+It's time for you to get outside in the sunshine (barefoot), take a hike in the woods, and eat your brain foods because there is never a better time to start than today!